judy2k/kylie/README.rst

 So what doesn't Kylie do yet?
 Well, there are a few things, because it's very new:

 * Doesn't have any mechanism for validation.
-I am planning to add this, once I decide the best way to do it. *Ideas welcome!*
+I plan to add this once I decide the best way to do it. *Ideas welcome!*
 * Doesn't have any built-in mechanism for choosing between different types to deserialize a dict to.
-Again, you can do this through customized type mapper functions.
+This can be done through customized type mapper functions.
 At the very least, I'll document this soon.
 I plan to add the ability to automatically deserialize to a type based on, for example, a ``__type__`` item in the dict.